gise88/yt2audiobot/README.md

 #### TODO:
 * I don't have so much time to work at this, so the code can be a bit ugly.
 As soon as I can I'll put my hands and time on this project.
 * Merge the databases..
 I don't even know why I created them separately by the first time!
-* User management for root and admins → list, ban, etc.
+* Users management for root and admins → list, ban, etc.
 * Audio management for root and admins → list, delete, etc.
-* Increase of usability..
-Telegram updates incessantly
+* Increase of the usability..
+Telegram updates incessantly!
 * Make it works on Python 3.3+ at least!
 * Think about moving to [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)